fetchai/fetchd/README.md

-# Fetch.ai Wasmd Fork
+# Fetch.ai fetchd Fork

-This repository is the fork from the original [wasmd](https://github.com/CosmWasm/wasmd).
+This repository is the fork from the original [fetchd](https://github.com/fetchai/fetchd).
 It contains Fetch.ai specific updates required for the test networks.
 For this reason it is versioned independantly.
 Please refer to the [releases](https://github.com/fetchai/cosmos-sdk/releases) section for the compatiblity with upstream versions.

 This code was originally from the `cosmos/gaia` repository and the majority of the codebase is the same as `gaia`.